ericodle/GRU_Classifying_GTZAN/README.md

 The GTZAN dataset is a collection of .wav files.
 We need to convert those into MFCCs for our analysis.

-We can do this by using the MFCC_extraction.py script by passing arguments for the gtzan filepath, output path where you want to save the results, and the name you want to call the file
+We can do this using the MFCC_extraction.py script by passing arguments for the gtzan filepath, output path where you want to save the results, and the name you want to call the file

 Here is an example: